aAlwiAlfiansyah/GitHubUsers/README.md

 ## 🚀 Features
 - The app will show the first 30 GitHub users, containing the user avatar and username
 - Upon scrolling to the bottom, the app will fetch and append the next 30 GitHub users into the list
+- Search feature with pagination for GitHub users by GitHub username in the GitHub Users Search page
 - Upon clicking the GitHub user in the list, it will show the GitHub user details page
 - The GitHub user details page will show the user avatar, username, full name, number of followers, and number of following
   - At the bottom of the GitHub user details information, the app will show the first 30 user's GitHub repositories
   - The item in user's GitHub repositories list will show the repository name, its programming language, the number of stargazers and the repository description if any
   - Upon scrolling to the bottom of the user's GitHub repositories list, the app will fetch and append the next 30 GitHub user's repositories into the list
+  - Search feature for GitHub featched repositories list in the GitHub user details page
+- Upon clicking the GitHub user details information, the app will open webview to the user GitHub webpage
 - Upon clicking one of the repository in the user's GitHub repositories list, the app will open webview to the repository GitHub webpage
 - Smooth and responsive UI with loading indicators and error handling.